mizzioisf/openhospital-client/README.md

 - Everything is commented in the code and a brief output all operations is shown in console
 - Startup and database operations are logged to configurable output file
 - Backward compatible with old versions and installations, no default behaviour change
-- Added sql subdirectory to organize sql scripts
+- Added sql subdirectory to organize sql creation scripts
 - Added various checks about correct settings of parameters and startup of services
 - Added security controls (no more _rm -rf_ here and there :-)
 - Added support for **MariaDB** - (tested with mariadb-10.2.36-linux-x86_64) (POH seems faster and more responsive)